Korean Studies Center

 • “The Koran Diasporic Identity in the Context of K-pop Consumption: The Case of Young Female Diaspora Members in Kazakhstan” (Hoyoun Koh & Kyungmin Baek, published in Journal of Asian Sociology)

-• Center for Korean Studies at Ablai-khan University of Int’l Relations & World Languages
+• Center for Koran Studies at Ablai-khan University of Int’l Relations and World Language (Kazakhstan)

 Phone: +7 717 270 6612, 9078